Anthony Hamilton (soccer): College and amateur

-Hamilton played college soccer for University of California, Irvine, featuring in 70 games during his four seasons, amassing 23 goals and 7 assists.
+Hamilton played college soccer for the University of California, Irvine, featuring in 70 games during his four seasons, amassing 23 goals and seven assists.
 During his college years he also played for Orange County Blue Star in the USL Premier Development League.
-Hamilton earned his bachelor's degree in 2010 from the University of California, Irvine in Literary Journalism.
+Hamilton earned his bachelor's degree in Literary Journalism from the University of California, Irvine in 2010.

 Professional

-Hamilton participated in Chivas USA's player combine in December 2006 at the Home Depot Center prior to being drafted by them with the 31st overall pick of the 2007 MLS Supplemental Draft.
+Hamilton participated in Chivas USA's player combine in December 2006 at the Home Depot Center prior to being selected with the 31st overall pick in the 2007 MLS Supplemental Draft.

 He was released by Chivas in February 2009, having played just 7 games for the team, and subsequently signed for Ventura County Fusion of the USL Premier Development League for the 2009 season.

 Hamilton signed with Rochester Rhinos on February 16, 2010.
 After two seasons with Rochester, Hamilton signed with NSC Minnesota Stars of the North American Soccer League on September 6, 2011.